C-H-Chien/Third-Order-Edge-Detector/README.md

 The matlab code of the paper can be found in Yuliang's [github page](https://github.com/yuliangguo/Differential_Geometry_in_Edge_Detection).

+## 0. Updates
+> Jul.
+23, 2023: The curvel formation code is also included in thie repo for completeness.
+It only accepts double precision third-order edges for now.
+Single precision will be made available for curvel formation in the near future.

 ## 1. Dependencies
 The code has been tested in Linux-based system with the following versions of dependencies: <br /> (1) g++ version 10.2 or higher <br />